You can use verry simple method with httpasswd:

 CONTAINER ID IMAGE COMMAND CREATED

-image.
-Both containers are no longer running, but they still exist on your system.docker ps
+hello-world image and another from the ubuntu image.
+Both containers are no longer running, but they still exist on your system.docker ps with the -a switch:

 - docker ps -a